Texas Wildflowers: Bluebonnet Sightings in the Texas Hill Country

 It is this time of year again.
 The Texas Wildflowers are blooming.
 All over Texas, the countryside turns into a painter’s palate of blues and reds, yellows and purples dotting the fresh green of spring.
 A friend of mine told me all about her Ennis Bluebonnet Trail adventure and so this year, I finally had to go see the Texas Wildflowers myself.

-So last weekend, we (the husband, my mother-in-law and I, and our lovely dog Robby) took a drive through the picturesque Texas Hill Country to enjoy the peak season of the Texas Wildflower bloom and were rewarded with some stunning pictures.
+So last weekend, we (the husband, my mother-in-law and I, and our lovely dog Robby) took a drive through the picturesque Texas Hill Country – one of the most stunning places to visit in the South – to enjoy the peak season of the Texas Wildflower bloom and were rewarded with some stunning pictures.
 The Texas Hill County is a perfect day trip from either San Antonio or Austin, and even if it is not Texas Wildflower Season, I am sure you’ll enjoy the beautiful rolling hills and picturesque farm land.

 When is Wildflower Season in Texas?